shader-slang/slang/docs/user-guide/06-targets.md

 In contrast with OpenGL, Vulkan focuses on providing explicit control over as many aspects of GPU work as possible.
 In contrast with OpenCL, Vulkan focuses first and foremost on the needs of real-time graphics developers.

-Vulkan requires kernels to be compiled to the SPIR-V intemediate language.
+Vulkan requires kernels to be compiled to the SPIR-V intermediate language.
 SPIR-V is a simple and extensible binary program format with a detailed specification; it is largely unrelated to earlier "SPIR" formats that were LLVM-based and loosely specified.
 The SPIR-V format does not require signing or hashing, and is explicitly designed to allow many different tools to produce and manipulate the format.
 Drivers that consume SPIR-V are expected to perform validation at load time.
-Some choices in the SPIR-V encoding are heavily influences by specific design choices in the GLSL language, and may require non-GLSL compilers to transform code to match GLSL idioms.
+Some choices in the SPIR-V encoding are heavily influenced by specific design choices in the GLSL language, and may require non-GLSL compilers to transform code to match GLSL idioms.

 ### Pipelines